apetri/IG_Pipeline/README.md

     make

-which will compile and link the code in an executable named N-GenICq.
+which will compile and link the code in an executable named N-GenIC (or the name you provided in the system specific Makefile).
 This executable will need its own parameter file and power spectrum format in order to run, which can be quite a pain to write by hand; luckily Precambrian will take care of this step for us.
 Just run, in the Precambrian directory

     ./Precambrian example_options.ini 2